-The spine consists of soft and rubbery discs that prevent the vertebra from rubbing against one another.
+The spine consists of soft and rubbery discs that prevent the vertebrae from rubbing against one another.
 Herniated discs put abnormal pressure on the spine, which causes pain in the back.
 You may need surgeries to recover from herniated discs.
 Consult with a professional for the right guidance if you are having upper back pain.

 Like any other part of your body, your muscles also need to relax.
 Overuse of muscles causes muscle strain, irritation and tightness.
 Muscle strains and sprains can occur if you repeat the same motion over time.
 Let’s say you have to lift things or make the same motion all day.
-Chances are you will suffer from upper back pain followed by muscle irritation and strain.
+Chances are you will suffer from pain followed by muscle irritation and strain.

 You can use ice or heat packs to rest the affected muscles.
 This will promote blood circulation throughout the muscle tissues.
-Try to avoid repetitive motion or take subsequent breaks between motions to prevent upper back pain.
+Try to avoid repetitive motion or take subsequent breaks between motions to prevent pain.

 Let’s say your job involves lifting objects.
-So, learn the right lifting techniques to avoid upper back pain.
+So, learn the right lifting techniques to avoid back pain.
 Lifting a heavy object puts undue stress on your upper back.
 And if you don’t do it successfully, it may cause pain in the upper back and shoulders.
 Your physiotherapist can guide you through the right lifting techniques.